This Greek Yogurt Broccoli Salad is a healthy twist on a classic, made without mayo! It’s a perfect potluck side dish than can be easily transported.

 Don’t get me wrong.
 I really enjoy a delicious grilled hamburger or hot dog, especially on the 4th of July or Father’s Day.
 I just think that there’s also a place for veggies at these events!

-There are some fun things in store for the summer cookout season in the Veg World, including a special post on making plant-based appetizer trays.
-And I’m excited to get things started today with this Healthy Greek Yogurt Broccoli Salad.
+There are some fun things in store for the summer cookout season in the Veg World, and I’m excited to get things started today with this Healthy Greek Yogurt Broccoli Salad.

 The best thing about cooking is experimenting with the infinite number of ways that ingredients can come together.
 Broccoli salad is a good example of putting together foods that I wouldn’t always think of as a suitable combination.